-Hartlepool BC assesses that with the above precautions and mitigation in place, LSE for the Teesmouth & Cleveland Coast SPA/ Ramsar is negated.
+Hartlepool BC assesses that with the above precautions and mitigation in place, the risk of an adverse effect for N2K sites arising from the draft Plan is negated.

-The report reviews neighbouring Local Authority and sub-regional plans and policies in terms of in-combination LSE.
-Each of the coastal Local Planning Authorities have (or will) conclude LSE through indirect recreational disturbance alone and each is developing mitigation to deal with it.
+The report reviews neighbouring Local Authority and sub-regional plans and policies in terms of in-combination assessment.
+Each of the coastal Local Planning Authorities have identified LSE through indirect recreational disturbance and each is developing a mitigation plan to deal with it.